Dorra-Lamouchi/RecommendApp/README.md

 # Overview

 hello there!
-This project was made and still maintained by Nourhene Sarraj, Dorra Lamouchi, Wael Youssfi and Abdelkader Komti as a university project for one of Development subjects.
+This project was made and still maintained by Nourhene Sarraj, Dorra Lamouchi, Wael Youssfi and Abdelkader Komti as a university project for one of the web/mobile Development classes.
-It is basically a Website that offers Job postings, training sessions and more to students that are strugling to find those type of stuff!
+It is basically a Website that offers Job postings, training sessions and more to students that are struggling to find those type of stuff!
 Hope you enjoy it!

 ## How to run this after cloning it